SammyWhite000/911DataCollection/HW6/README.txt

+Samuel White

+client:
+ > main.py
+    > take the arguments which are the client names and uses requests.post
+    > to give the names to the server

+server:
+ > server.py
+    > Server starts on port 5000 and listens for a post
+    > When post is recieved it stores the name in a variable and
+    > print the name of the client

 1. What is a docker container?
  >A docker container is a executable package of software that includeds everything
  >you  need to run an application.
 It's made possily by virtualization.
 They are instances created from